Special Leave Accrual (SLA)

 Eligibility

-SLA is authorized to Service members serving at least 120 continuous days in HFP/IDP areas.
+SLA is authorized to service members serving at least 120 continuous days in HFP/IDP areas.
 No additional criteria are required under this area soldiers walking to a chinook helicopter in the dessert for approval.
-Also, Service members assigned to a designated deployable ship, designated mobile unit, or other similar prescribed duty may be authorized SLA if operational requirements prevented use of leave.
+Also, service members assigned to a designated deployable ship, designated mobile unit, or other similar prescribed duty may be authorized SLA if operational requirements prevented use of leave.

 Service members who meet all the following conditions may also qualify for special leave accrual: